 Perhaps a better question is, "Can we afford not to?"
-With the 'baby boomer generation' retiring, the national Church is expecting a shortage of clergy and is trying to increase by up to 50% the number of new ministers being trained and ordained.
-Even achieving this goal will not maintain current levels over the next few years.
+With the 'baby boomer generation' retiring, the national Church is already experiencing a shortage of clergy and is trying to increase by up to 50% the number of new ministers being trained and ordained.
+Even if we were to achieve this goal (which currently we are not), this would not maintain current levels over the next few years.
 So this is perhaps the most important investment that we can be making.